ameyms/diffract/README.md

-diffract
+# diffract
-==

-A set of d3 based visualization components built for React
+A set of d3 based visualization components with **cool animations** built for React

 Installation
 ---